Lightweight mist that evenly coats curls, resists humidity, and preps hair for blow-drying or flat-ironing without stiffness.

 Why it’s great

-- Adds moisture without heavy residue.
+- Adds moisture and softness without feeling greasy.

 Keep in mind